awsdocs/amazon-connect-admin-guide/doc_source/salesforce-integration.md

 We recommend that you initially install the package into your Salesforce sandbox\.
 After the package is installed, you can configure your Salesforce Call Center configuration within Salesforce\.

-The next step is to whitelist your Salesforce Visualforce domain within your Amazon Connect Application integration\.
+The next step is to whitelist your Salesforce Visualforce domain within Amazon Connect\.
 This allows cross\-domain access to your Amazon Connect instance\.

 This page provides a quick setup guide\.
 Please review the [Amazon Connect CTI Adapter v2 for Salesforce installation guide](https://s3.amazonaws.com/connect-blogs/Amazon+Connect+Salesforce+CTI+Adapter/Amazon-Connect-CTI-Adapter-for-Salesforce_Setup-and-Installation-Guide_v2.0_September_2018.pdf) for a more detailed walk\-through and setup of the full CTI Adapter capabilities\.
 We also have a trailhead available at [https://sfdc\.co/Amazon\-Connect](https://sfdc.co/Amazon-Connect)\.
 Note, it's still in process of being updated to support latest CTI Adapter features\.